lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 |True All-star|1 |44 | 45 |
 |Predicted Totals| 595 | 90 | 685 |

 From the above, we can conclude that all three of the Logistic Models for the three eras seem to be a bit too prone to predicting all star.
 Although the true totals are 640 non allstars and 45 true all-stars (for the 2014-2020 model), the model predicted 45 more all-stars then there actually were in the dataset.
 This isn't actually that surprising, given that every year in the NBA there are many players that are seen as "all-star snubs" (players that media and fans agree should have made the team but don't).
 This lack of precision is partially due to restrictions on positions in an increasingly position-less NBA (certain number of each position allowed in the NBA but many players don't really fit into traditional position roles), meaning certain players 'deserved' to make the team but didn't.
 The lack of precision is also due to the nature of upsampling.
 Since we trained our data on a model where there was an equal number of both classes, the model was not very good at being precise and only picking the best of the best as all-stars.

-However despite the extremely low precision figures (as evidenced below), given that the main purpose of these models are to identify the statistics most important for predicting all star status (the feature coefficients of the model), the model serves its' purpose well.
+However despite the extremely low precision figures (as evidenced below), given that the main purpose of these models are to identify the statistics most important for predicting all star status (the feature coefficients of the model), the model serves its purpose well.

 ```python